-This Cost-Benefit Analysis (CBA) considers the military costs and benefits associated with three different U-space deployment scenarios, namely a scenario in which (1) the military does not collaborate in the realisation of U-space (and only performs the bare minimum investment and adaptation of processes), (2) where the military actively collaborates to improve the benefits of civilian users mostly, (3) where the military collaborates to a wide extend with civilian stakeholders in U-space in order to maximise the benefits of U-space for civilian and military users alike.
+This Cost-Benefit Analysis (CBA) considers the military costs and benefits associated with two different U-space deployment scenarios, namely a scenario in which (1) the military does not collaborate in the realisation of U-space (and only performs the bare minimum investment and adaptation of processes) and (2) where the military actively collaborates to improve the benefits of civilian users mostly.
+A third scenario (3), where the military collaborates to a wide extend with civilian stakeholders in U-space in order to maximise the benefits of U-space for civilian and military users alike, was initially studied but ultimately discarded because it was considered as unachievable in the timeframe retained for this assessment.

-The scenarios are referred to as U-space implementation scenarios 1, 2 and 3, respectively.
+The scenarios are referred to as U-space implementation scenarios 1 and 2, respectively.